 Repurposing Legacy Pipework

-An effective way to speed up site work can be to re-use legacy infrastructure, as long as it is fit for purpose and in the case of pipework, empty.
+Re-using legacy infrastructure is a good way to speed up an installation, only as long as it is fit for purpose and in the case of pipework, empty.

-An undergraduate student on work experience, who was asked to put in a compressed air system, found two disconnected pipes that conveniently ran from one building to another.
+A grease manufacturer tasked an undergraduate student on work experience to put in a compressed air system.
+He found two disconnected pipes that conveniently ran from one building to another.
 To save time and materials he connected one of the pipes to the compressed air supply, but he couldn’t determine which of the two pipes it was that emerged in the other building that he had connected.

 To test which pipe it was, he turned on the air compressor, waited until the receiver reached full pressure and then turned on the valve to the pipe with the intention of seeing which end would make a hissing sound.
 Instead, he was met by a flustered employee who ordered him to turn off the compressor as soon as possible.
 He asked why and was told that a jet of water had just shot across the factory, narrowly missing him.
 His response was to ask whether the water out of the left or the right pipe.
 The response was of a somewhat heated nature.